 One last warning…

 If your house is chilly, the dough may not rise to double in the time allotted by the dough cycle.
-Consequently, you may want to leave the bread dough inside the machine to continue proofing.
+Leave the bread dough inside the machine to continue proofing.

 To do otherwise will keep the yeast from developing to its full potential resulting in less flavor and dense texture.